2015 GENERAL RULES

 15. Any driver change made automatically puts the driver and car in the rear position.
 Driver changes that are not reported will result in disqualification.

-16. The Speedway will do video camera recording.
-Cameras will be placed strategically on the track in case of conflict.
-Official’s decision is final.
+16. Official’s decision is final.
 Personal video footage will not be accepted.

 17. Any car exiting the track surface during qualifying event will not be permitted to re-enter the track for that event.
 ONE PIT STOP IS ALLOWED DURING THE FEATURE.